rjcmarkelz/BIS180L_web/_posts/2015-04-02-1-Sequence_Alignment.md

 	water -h

-There are not may options.
+There are not many options.
 We need to provide two sequence files, penalties for gap opening and extension, and an output file.
 The scoring matrix appears to BLOSUM62 by default but others are available (see `/usr/share/EMBOSS/data` or `/usr/local/share/EMBOSS/data`).
 Let's try